 Learn to connect with your voice by singing against a drone.

 When I was little kid I fancied myself as an opera singer and used to belt out atonal aleatoric arias with abandon, but somewhere around second or third grade I became very shy about my voice.
 In school chorus classes I always felt there was something I just wasn’t getting.
 At some point when it came time for the teacher to assign students to the excellent chorus or the crappy chorus I was put in the crappy chorus, and that was the beginning of my conviction that I couldn’t sing.
 In subsequent years I grew terrified of singing, because I knew I might sing out of tune, and I came to think that singing out of tune would reveal some kind of deep flaw in my musicality.
-I was protective about my “musicality” because I felt music was my greatest source of joy; I was scared of their being major things about this “source of joy” that I didn’t grasp and might never grasp.
+I was protective about my “musicality” because I felt music was my greatest source of joy; I was scared of there being major things about this “source of joy” that I didn’t grasp and might never grasp.

 I always had a keen sense of pitch, in that I could discern what sounded good and what didn’t, but I didn’t have enough of a clue about how my voice worked to be able to stay on pitch — or to reliably return to pitch when I strayed from it — and unlike people who didn’t really care about sounding bad, I cared.
 Maybe that’s my most important piece of advice to anyone reading this — you’ve got to stop caring about sounding bad.
 (Practice making some really horrible sounds every day.)